-Theatre Lab-Comedy
+THEA 048B Theatre Lab-Comedy

-Pre-requisite: Admission by audition only.
+Prerequisite: Admission by audition only.
 The rehearsal and performance of comedic roles for the stage which includes: classical and contemporary comedies, farces, commedia, and holiday pantos.
 The works may be full length, one act or sketch (improv) format.
 Students participate as actors, ensemble members or in certain works as solo performers.

-Three hours lab and nineteen hours by arrangement (9 weeks).
+Three hours lab, nineteen hours by arrangement (9 week course).